CT

 The Stolen Generations

-Government policies across Australian states forcibly removed Aboriginal and Torres Strait Islander children from their families with the stated aim of assimilating them into European culture.
-Known as the Stolen Generations, these policies caused lasting intergenerational trauma, cultural disruption, loss of language, and the severing of family and community bonds.
+Government policies across Australian states and territories forcibly removed Aboriginal and Torres Strait Islander children from their families with the stated aim of assimilating them into European culture.
+Known as the Stolen Generations, these policies caused lasting intergenerational trauma, cultural disruption, loss of language, and the severing of family and community bonds that continues to affect communities today.

-Despite systemic oppression, many communities maintained cultural practices in secret, passing oral knowledge, language fragments, and ceremonial traditions through generations.
+The 1997 Bringing Them Home report documented the scale and impact of these removals.
+Despite systemic oppression, many communities maintained cultural practices in secret, passing oral knowledge, language fragments, and ceremonial traditions through generations even while separated from Country.
 Survivors today share their stories to preserve memory, inform reconciliation, and ensure these policies are never repeated.
-The national apology was delivered by Prime Minister Kevin Rudd in 2008.

 1970s–Present

-Aboriginal art, music, and literature now thrive globally, reflecting both resilience and innovation.
-Indigenous-led tourism, cultural centres, and educational programs share knowledge ethically with visitors.
-National initiatives like NAIDOC Week celebrate Aboriginal and Torres Strait Islander contributions and encourage meaningful reconciliation.
+Aboriginal art, music, and literature now thrive globally, reflecting both resilience and extraordinary creative innovation.
+Indigenous-led tourism, cultural centres, and language revival programs share knowledge ethically with visitors while maintaining community sovereignty over what is shared.
+National initiatives like NAIDOC Week and National Reconciliation Week create regular spaces for acknowledgement, celebration, and honest conversation.

-Indigenous tourism: Cultural tours led by Traditional Owners are one of the most respectful ways visitors can engage with Aboriginal heritage — providing economic benefit to communities while sharing knowledge on Country.
+Indigenous-Led Tourism Cultural tours and experiences led by Traditional Owners are among the most respectful ways visitors can engage with Aboriginal heritage — providing direct economic benefit to communities, sharing knowledge on Country, and offering a depth of understanding that no other medium can replicate.
+Cooee Tours partners with Traditional Owners across Queensland to offer these experiences.

 65,000+ years ago